ibm-cloud-docs/virtual-servers/vsi_about_transient.md

 * **Cost savings**

-   Transient virtual servers are ideal for non-production workloads.
+   Transient virtual servers are ideal for nonproduction workloads.
 For example, you might use a transient instance to test and develop applications, or test scalability in environments that don't require constant uptime.

 Transient instances are public instances that use SAN-backed storage.
 The following families of public instances are available for this offering.